JWock82/Pynite/README.md

 v0.0.63 thru v0.0.64
 * Fixed the `add_mesh` method.
 It was not working properly after version 0.0.62.
 * Made stability checks optional.
 Stability checks add significant solve time.
 If you are confident your model is stable, you can skip the stability check by toggling `check_stability` to `False` in your call to your analysis command.

-v0.0.62
-* PyNite now checks for nodal instabilities when analyzing a model.
-If nodal instabilities are found, PyNite will output the unstable nodes and directions to the console, and will throw an exception.
-* Added a method called `rename` to the `FEModel3D` class for quickly renaming all the nodes and elements in the model in sequential order.
-* Added a `last_node` and `last_element` attribute to the `mesh` class.
-These methods can be used to get the name of the last node or element in a mesh.
-* Improved the reliability of the `add_mesh` method.
-It now can handle adding meshes containing node and element names already defined in the model.
-It automatically resolves the duplicate names.